Railroad Engineer: Training Requirements, Salary and Outlook

 After completing training, aspiring locomotive engineers must pass drug and alcohol tests, vision and hearing tests, railroad safety background checks and exams on skills and operating knowledge.
 Candidates then receive a federal license, which is mandatory for train engineers in the United States.
 To maintain licensure, engineers must pass periodic on-the-spot tests and physical exams, as well as random drug and alcohol screenings.

 Pay also varies by the state in which engineers are employed.
-In May 2012, Maryland offered the highest average salary at $74,990, while Wyoming came in second with a mean annual wage of $70,180.
+In May 2013, Maryland offered the highest average salary at $74,330, while West Virginia came in second with a mean annual wage of $71,690.

-The BLS predicted a four percent employment growth for locomotive engineers between 2010 and 2020.
+The BLS predicted a four percent employment decline for locomotive engineers between 2012 and 2022.
 The lack of new tracks being made will likely limit growth, according to the BLS.

 The Rail Safety Improvement Act of 2008, which requires that an engineer cannot work more than 276 hours per month or more than 12 hours per shift, may have led to an increased demand for engineers to fill those unmanned hours.
 Job growth was expected to be counterbalanced by advances in automated train technologies, which increase efficiency and require fewer employees, per the BLS.